Mount Everest: Routes

-Southeast ridge
+Southeast Ridge

-The ascent via the southeast ridge begins with a trek to Base Camp at 5380 m on the south side of Everest, in Nepal.
+The ascent via the Southeast Ridge begins with a trek to Base Camp at 5380 m on the south side of Everest, in Nepal.
 Expeditions usually fly into Lukla (2,860 m) from Kathmandu and pass through Namche Bazaar.
 Climbers then hike to Base Camp, which usually takes six to eight days, allowing for proper altitude acclimatisation in order to prevent altitude sickness.
 Climbing equipment and supplies are carried by yaks, dzopkyos (yak-cow hybrids), and human porters to Base Camp on the Khumbu Glacier.
 When Hillary and Tenzing climbed Everest in 1953, the British expedition they were part of (comprising over 400 climbers, porters, and Sherpas at that point) started from the Kathmandu Valley, as there were no roads further east at that time.

 Climbers spend a couple of weeks in Base Camp, acclimatising to the altitude.
 During that time, Sherpas and some expedition climbers set up ropes and ladders in the treacherous Khumbu Icefall.

 Seracs, crevasses, and shifting blocks of ice make the icefall one of the most dangerous sections of the route.
 Many climbers and Sherpas have been killed in this section.
 To reduce the hazard, climbers usually begin their ascent well before dawn, when the freezing temperatures glue ice blocks in place.

 Above the icefall is Camp I at 6065 m.

-From Camp I, climbers make their way up the Western Cwm to the base of the Lhotse face, where Camp II or Advanced Base Camp (ABC) is established at 6500 m.
+From Camp I, climbers make their way up the Western Cwm to the base of the Lhotse Face, where Camp II or Advanced Base Camp (ABC) is established at 6500 m.
 The Western Cwm is a flat, gently rising glacial valley, marked by huge lateral crevasses in the centre, which prevent direct access to the upper reaches of the Cwm.
 Climbers are forced to cross on the far right, near the base of Nuptse, to a small passageway known as the "Nuptse corner".
 The Western Cwm is also called the "Valley of Silence" as the topography of the area generally cuts off wind from the climbing route.
 The high altitude and a clear, windless day can make the Western Cwm unbearably hot for climbers.

-From Advanced Base Camp, climbers ascend the Lhotse face on fixed ropes, up to Camp III, located on a small ledge at 7470 m.
+From Camp II, climbers ascend the Lhotse Face on fixed ropes, up to Camp III, located on a small ledge at 7470 m.
 From there, it is another 500 metres to Camp IV on the South Col at 7920 m.

 From Camp III to Camp IV, climbers are faced with two additional challenges: the Geneva Spur and the Yellow Band.
 The Geneva Spur is an anvil-shaped rib of black rock named by the 1952 Swiss expedition.
 Fixed ropes assist climbers in scrambling over this snow-covered rock band.
 The Yellow Band is a section of interlayered marble, phyllite, and semischist, which also requires about 100 metres of rope for traversing it.